Basal ganglia: History

-The acceptance that the basal ganglia system constitutes one major cerebral system took time to arise.
+It took time for the basal ganglia to be accepted as constituting a system of functionally related brain nuclei.
 The first anatomical identification of distinct subcortical structures was published by Thomas Willis in 1664.
 For many years, the term corpus striatum was used to describe a large group of subcortical elements, some of which were later discovered to be functionally unrelated.
-For many years, the putamen and the caudate nucleus were not associated with each other.
+Likewise, for many years, the putamen and the caudate nucleus were not associated with each other.
 Instead, the putamen was associated with the pallidum in what was called the nucleus lenticularis or nucleus lentiformis.

 A thorough reconsideration by Cécile and Oskar Vogt (1941) simplified the description of the basal ganglia by proposing the term striatum to describe the group of structures consisting of the caudate nucleus, the putamen, and the mass linking them ventrally, the nucleus accumbens.
 The striatum was named on the basis of the striated (striped) appearance created by radiating dense bundles of striato-pallido-nigral axons, described by anatomist Samuel Alexander Kinnier Wilson (1912) as "pencil-like".

 The anatomical link of the striatum with its primary targets, the pallidum and the substantia nigra, was discovered later.
-The name globus pallidus was attributed by Déjerine to Burdach (1822).
-For this, the Vogts proposed the simpler "pallidum".
-The term "locus niger" was introduced by Félix Vicq-d'Azyr as tache noire in (1786), though that structure has since become known as the substantia nigra, due to contributions by Von Sömmering in 1788.
+The name globus pallidus was attributed to Burdach (1822) by Déjerine.
+For this, the Vogts proposed the simpler term pallidum.
+The term locus niger was introduced by Félix Vicq-d'Azyr as tache noire in (1786), though that structure has since become known as the substantia nigra, due to contributions by Von Sömmering in 1788.
 The structural similarity between the substantia nigra and globus pallidus was noted by Mirto in 1896.
 Together, the two are known as the pallidonigral ensemble, which represents the core of the basal ganglia.
 Altogether, the main structures of the basal ganglia are linked to each other by the striato-pallido-nigral bundle, which passes through the pallidum, crosses the internal capsule as the "comb bundle of Edinger", and finally reaches the substantia nigra.

-Additional structures that later became associated with the basal ganglia are the "body of Luys" (1865) (nucleus of Luys on the figure) or subthalamic nucleus, whose lesion was known to produce movement disorders.
+Additional structures that later became associated with the basal ganglia are the "body of Luys" (1865) (or nucleus of Luys) or subthalamic nucleus, whose lesion was known to produce movement disorders.
 More recently, other areas such as the centromedian nucleus and the pedunculopontine complex have been thought to be regulators of the basal ganglia.

 Near the beginning of the 20th century, the basal ganglia system was first associated with motor functions, as lesions of these areas would often result in disordered movement in humans (chorea, athetosis, Parkinson's disease).